Kanangnut/Music-Store-Database-Analysis/README.md

 2. Data Analysis: Use SQL queries to analyze the data deeply, identifying patterns, trends, and relationships in the music industry.<br>
 3. Visualization: Derive meaningful insights from the analysis to meet the project's goals and objectives.<br>

-### Dataset
+### Dataset & Database Setup
 The dataset used in this project is Chinook.db from Chinook Database (Chinook is a sample database for SQL Server, Oracle, MySQL, PostgreSQL, SQLite, DB2).

-### Database Setup
-For this project, I used PostgreSQL for SQL queries.
+Database setup for this project, I used PostgreSQL for SQL queries.
 First, I exported the database to SQL and CSV files by SQLite, which were then used in PostgreSQL and Power BI for further analysis.

 ### Data Analysis
 I started the analysis by using SQL to query and extract insights directly, avoiding the need for extensive data preprocessing.

-### Questions - Answered
+### Questions - Answered & Result

 Employee Analysis:
 - Who is the senior most employee based on job title?